BernardIgiri/restfulUserAuth/README.md

 # RESTFul User Athentication

-A demonstration of using Go language to create a RESTFul webservice
+A demonstration of using Go language to create a secure RESTful webservice